ospalh/anki-addons/pages/Setting deck options.md

 <figure>
 <img src="images/click_on_gear.png"
 alt="The Anki deck list.
-To the right of the gear button to the right of the deck name a popup menu with the thre items Rename Options Delet.
+To the right of the gear button to the right of the deck name a pop-up menu with the three items Rename Options Delete.
 A mouse pointer over Options.">
 <figcaption>Click here to open the deck options.</figcaption>
 </figure>
 To change the language for an options group, first click on the gear